-Sinus thrombosis is a rare type of blood clot found within the dural venous sinuses.
+Sinus thrombosis, or venous sinus thrombosis, is a rare type of blood clot found within the dural venous sinuses.
 The condition is often difficult to diagnose because symptoms vary from person to person depending on the location of the clot.

 UPMC neurosurgeons may recommend a combination of surgical and nonsurgical approaches to treating sinus thrombosis.

 Your doctor will perform a physical exam and ask you about any symptoms you are experiencing.
-These symptoms may include:
+Symptoms of venous sinus thrombosis may include:

 Your doctor also may want you to have imaging studies to confirm the diagnosis.
 These tests will include:

-Clot removal using catheters and other specialized equipment, antibiotics, and anticoagulation drugs are the main methods used to treat sinus thrombosis.
+Clot removal using catheters and other specialized equipment, antibiotics, and anticoagulation drugs are the main methods used for the treatment of venous sinus thrombosis.

 Your physician may recommend one or a combination of these treatments.